phodina/depthai-nix/README.md

 To enter the development environment run the following `nix develop`.
 This creates the environment based on your specification.

 # Misc
+## Tmux
+To run some task for longer time on remote machine you can use [tmux](https://github.com/tmux/tmux/wiki/Getting-Started).

+There's also configuration file [.tmux.conf](./.tmux.conf) which could be used and placed in `~/`

 ## Package search

 To find the packages you'd like to add you can search for them [here](https://search.nixos.org/packages)